Betsy, an early literacy librarian, has a Q and A to explain Banned Books Week to children.

 A: Did you know that not everyone in the world has the right to choose what they read for themselves?
 In the United States, though, we are lucky!
 The First Amendment to our Constitution guarantees our right to read what we choose.
 Our government is a democracy (controlled by the people).
 Every person in our country needs to be free to explore all sides of an idea and form their own opinions.

-For more information about Banned Books Week, visit http://www.bannedbooksweek.org/.
+Find more information about Banned Books Weekopens a new window.